thedropbears/git-tutorial/README.md

 git checkout main
 ```

+Breaking this down:

+- git -> Keyword to execute git program
+- checkout -> Command to change to a new branch
+- main -> Branch to switch to

 We must check that our local copy of main is up to date with the upstream repository.

 ```bash